alephsecurity/xnu-qemu-arm64/README.md

 ---
 To start the process we first need to prepare a kernel image, a device tree, a static trust cache, the main and the secondary disk images.
-To get the all that we first need to get the update file from Apple: [iOS 12.1 update file].
+To get all that, we first need to get the update file from Apple: [iOS 12.1 update file].
 This is actually a zip file which we can extract:
 ```
 $ unzip iPhone_5.5_12.1_16B92_Restore.ipsw